During a migraine attack, the patient feels like their head is locked in a vise since the pain is so dreadful.

 Apart from its culinary properties, basil is known to be very effective against nausea.
 It is used preventively to avoid vomiting and nausea which are the main symptoms connected to a migraine attack.
 As a good anti-inflammatory, this plant is recommended in case of migraines, especially when due to nervous causes.

-Read also: health benefits and therapeutic value of basil
+Read also: health benefits of basil

 Since it is also an antispasmodic, aniseed reduces spasms, vomiting and nausea.

-Read also: health benefits and therapeutic value of aniseed
+Read also: benefits of aniseed

 - Dried cherry stems